Grilling 101: How to Practice Grill Safety

 Maintain a safe boundary around your grill to keep pets and kids from venturing too close or bumping the appliance.
 Never leave a hot grill unattended or allow kids and pets to play nearby.
 When you are done cooking and want to turn off the gas, don’t touch or move the grill until it has cooled down.

 Place your grill on a solid, level surface.
-Custom grill islands should always be installed and leveled, and freestanding grills need stabilization to keep from rolling or tipping.
+Custom grill islands should be permanently installed and leveled, and freestanding grills need stabilization to keep them from rolling or tipping.
 Use a grill pad or splatter mat for added safety and staining to protect your deck or flooring.

 Keep the fuel supply turned off when not used, whether a propane tank or natural gas line.
 When preparing for an outdoor cookout, open the fuel line and visually inspect the hoses and connectors every time.